-In fact, before Congress enacted the Census and Reapportionment Acts, the Supreme Court had already held that noncitizens were persons within a state's jurisdiction.
-As discussed in Section IV-A-4, Yick Wo held that noncitizens statutorily barred from naturalization were persons within a state's jurisdiction and were thus protected by the Fourteenth Amendment's Equal Protection Clause.
-Similarly, Plyler held that undocumented immigrants were persons within a state's jurisdiction under the Fourteenth Amendment.
+In fact, before Congress enacted the Census and Reapportionment Acts, the Supreme Court had already held that noncitizens were persons within a state's juris-As discussed in Section IV-A-4, Yick Wo held diction. that noncitizens statutorily barred from naturalization were persons within a state's jurisdiction and were thus protected by the Fourteenth Amendment's Equal Pro-Similarly, Plyler held that undocutection Clause. mented immigrants were persons within a state's jurisdiction under the Fourteenth Amendment.
 Thus, Supreme Court case law supports the statutory interpretation of the Census and Reapportionments Acts that require the inclusion of undocumented immigrants in the apportionment base.